 This course is designed to examine the historical, philosophical, sociological, political, economic and legal foundations of the American public education system.
 Students explore the nature of school environments, design and organization of school curricula and characteristics of effective schools and instruction in grades P-12.
 Educational structures, practices and projections for the future are also studied.
-Prerequisite: Grade of "C" or better in ENG 101 and a 2.75 minimum GPA.
+Prerequisite: Grade of "C" or better in ENG 101, Grade of "B" or better in EDU 150, and a 2.75 minimum GPA.